 Salado is the name given to the prehistoric people that inhabited the region during this time.
 This pueblo functioned as a redistribution center for goods and ceremonial activities.

-- The floor levels are different in many of the rooms, even adjoining rooms.
+- The floor levels differ in many of the rooms, even adjoining rooms.
 There is no explanation for these different levels.

-- There are no windows in most rooms, and most had only roof hatchways used as entryways or smokeholes.
-Often these hatchways were the only source of light in a room.
+- Most rooms had no windows, and most had only roof hatchways used as entryways or smokeholes.
+Often, these hatchways were the only source of light in a room.

 - The largest room excavated is believed to have been the ceremonial community center.

 - A portion of the pueblo has yet to be excavated.
-It was interesting to see the difference between those sections and the excavated areas.
+Seeing the difference between those sections and the excavated areas was interesting.

-A beautiful botanical garden with seasonal flowers, vegetables, and plants is a living illustration of plants the Salado peoples grew here.
+A beautiful botanical garden with seasonal flowers, vegetables, and plants is a living illustration of plants the Salado people grew here.

 I’d never seen pomegranates growing on a tree before!

-Besh-Ba-Gowah Archaeological Park is a do not miss sight when visiting Globe.
+Besh-Ba-Gowah Archaeological Park is a sight you should not miss when visiting Globe.

 Tonto National Monument